 Prescription drug abuse is a problem that parents often overlook or never even consider.
 The word “prescription” may seem innocent in comparison to “street drug,” but the abuse of these types of drugs should not be taken lightly.
-Although it is not just a childhood problem, kids are often the greatest abusers of prescription medications.
+Although it is not just a childhood problem, kids are often prone to prescription drug abuse.
 Because this can have deadly consequences, it is crucial that parents educate themselves about prescription drug abuse.
 This knowledge will help them take decisive action to prevent or stop it from becoming a problem in their home.

 What is Prescription Drug Abuse?